OpenMS/pyopenms-docs/docs/source/pandas_df_conversion.rst

         list of PeptideIdentification objects

-A ``DataFrame`` can be created on the resulting list of ``PeptideIdentification`` objects using ``pyopenms.peptide_identifications_to_df(assigned_peptides)``.
+A ``DataFrame`` can be created on the resulting list of :py:class:`~.PeptideIdentification` objects using ``pyopenms.peptide_identifications_to_df(assigned_peptides)``.
 Feature map and peptide data frames contain columns, on which they can be merged together to contain the complete information for peptides and features in a single data frame.

 The columns for unambiguously merging the data frames: